 But we find that if you’re flexible with your rewards redemptions and you want to make the best use of your points you can almost always find a way to maximize your value out of these Avios points.
 This is true even if your local airport only has a few AA flight options.

 - New York JFK to Bermuda for only 15,000 Avios round-trip (read about our trip)

 - New York to Orlando for 15,000 Avios round-trip

 - Dallas to Chicago for 15,000 Avios round-trip

 - New York to Toronto for 9,000 Avios round-trip

 - Dallas to Costa Rica for 20,000 Avios round-trip

 One person we’re working with lives in DC and has family in Birmingham, Alabama.
-This normally costs them 25,000 US Airways miles, but it will only cost 15,000 Avios after 3/31!
+This normally costs them 25,000 US Airways miles, but now only costs 9,000 Avios!

 Another person we’re working with lives in Atlanta and wants to go to the Caribbean.
 They can go round-trip to Nassau, Bahamas for only 18,000 Avios.
 Because there aren’t direct flights from Atlanta to Nassau on American Airlines, this would be priced out in Avios by the segment.
 It would cost 4,500 to go from Atlanta to Miami.
 It would then cost 4,500 to go from Miami to Nassau for a total of 9,000 Avios one-way.
 The return trip would be another 9,000 Avios for a total of 18,000 Avios round-trip.